phuchuynhStrong/worm_indicator/README.md

 |`spacing`| Spacing between dots |`int`|
 |`color`| Color of normal dots |`Color`|
 |`indicatorColor`| Color of current active dot |`Color`|

+## Road map
+This is the plan toward 1.0 release
+- [] Add more shape configuration of the dots
+- [] Add more transition animation with worm-style
+- [] Add more detail documentation
+- [] Write more specific example projects

 ## Support